gdtdrv/Bayesian-Inference/README.md

 # Bayesian-Inference

-I am currently learning Baysian Inference via the Statistical Rethinking course and here are some of the problems I solved.
+I am currently learning Bayesian Inference via the Statistical Rethinking course and here are some of the problems I solved.